 15. Use proven muscle building supplements.

-Start with the basics – whey protein, fish oil and a good multivitamin or greens supplement.
-Add in creatine when you are starting to see some good progress.
-Optional extras include beta alanine and essential amino acids.
+Supplements are not essential, but they are very useful.
+So, start with the basics – whey protein, fish oil and a good multivitamin or greens supplement.
+Then, later on, when you are starting to see some good progress, you can add in creatine.
+And a couple of optional extras include beta alanine and essential amino acids.

 16. Always get at least 8 – 9 hours sleep per night.